Bird intelligence: Weight

 Though it may seem universally beneficial to be a fast learner, Madden et al. suggested that the weight of individuals affected whether or not associative learning was adaptive.
 The researchers studied common pheasants and showed that heavy birds that performed well on associative tasks had an increased probability of survival to four months old after being released into the wild, whereas light birds that performed well on associative tasks were less likely to survive.
 The researchers provide two explanations for the effect of weight on the results: perhaps larger individuals are more dominant and benefit from novel resources more than smaller individuals or they simply have a higher survival rate compared to smaller individuals due to bigger food reserves, difficulty for predators to kill them, increased motility, etc. Alternatively, ecological pressures may affect smaller individuals differently.
-Associative learning might be more costly on smaller individuals, thus reducing their fitness and leading to maladaptive behaviours.
+Associative learning might be more costly on smaller individuals, thus reducing their fitness and leading to maladaptive behaviour.

 Additionally, Madden et al. found that slow reversal learning in both groups correlated with low survival rate.
 The researchers suggested a trade-off hypothesis where the cost of reversal learning would inhibit the development of other cognitive abilities.
 According to Bebus et al., there is a negative correlation between associative learning and reversal learning.
 Perhaps low reversal learning correlates to better survival due to enhanced associative learning.
-Madden et al. also suggested this hypothesis but note their skepticism since they could not show the same negative correlation between associative and reversal learning found by Bebus et al.
+Madden et al. also suggested this hypothesis but note their scepticism since they could not show the same negative correlation between associative and reversal learning found by Bebus et al.